 BRR syndrome, also termed Bannayan-Zonana syndrome, was first described by Riley and Smith in 1961, was next described by Bannayan in 1971, and was further characterized by Zonana et al in 1975.
 [10, 11] In BRR syndrome (OMIM 153480), hamartomatous polyps of the colon and tongue are present along with macrocephaly, lipomas, and hemangiomata.

-In the past, BRR syndrome and Cowden syndrome were thought to be the same condition, but multiple studies failed to demonstrate a consistent genotype-phenotype relationship.
+Initially, BRR syndrome and Cowden syndrome were thought to be the same condition, but multiple studies had failed to demonstrate a consistent genotype-phenotype relationship.
 However, more recent studies have supported the argument that they are the same disease with variable expression and age-related penetrance.
 The PTEN-associated hamartomatous syndromes can also include Proteus syndrome and Proteus-like syndrome.

 FJP, also described in the literature as juvenile polyposis, is characterized by multiple inflammatory polyps throughout the colon that are associated with painless rectal bleeding (rare serious hemorrhage), rectal prolapse, and failure to thrive.
 This entity is different than solitary juvenile polyps, which are common in children and do not have the lifetime risk of malignancy.